 The late-70s Jeep CJ-7 remains one of the most iconic expressions of open-air adventure, combining rugged simplicity with unmistakable style.
-This 1979 example, finished in silver over a reportedly re-upholstered gray interior, carries a 4.2-liter inline-six paired with a 3-speed manual transmission and four-wheel drive.
+This 1979 example, finished in silver over a reportedly re-upholstered gray interior, carries a 4.2-liter inline-six paired with a 3-speed automatic transmission and four-wheel drive.
 With less than 2,000 miles reported on a newly installed engine, a mild lift, and tasteful upgrades focused on durability and comfort, it’s a ready-to-enjoy classic 4×4 that retains the authentic Jeep spirit.

 This featured CJ-7’s upright stance is accentuated by a lift kit and aftermarket wheels, giving it a purposeful perhaps trail-ready look without losing its period character.
 The silver paintwork presents a clean, utilitarian finish complemented by a replaced Bestop top with the optional bikini-top option for fair-weather driving.
 Inside, the gray interior has been re-upholstered and fitted with a Grant GT steering wheel and an aftermarket center console, adding a touch of personalization to the otherwise functional cockpit.
 A custom waterproof audio setup, complete with a modern head unit and marine-grade speakers, ensures music stays part of the journey whether on the road or in the mud.

-Power comes from the 4.2-liter naturally aspirated inline-six, fed by a single-barrel Carter BBD carburetor and connected to a 3-speed manual gearbox driving both axles through a selectable 4×4 system.
+Power comes from the 4.2-liter naturally aspirated inline-six, fed by a single-barrel Carter BBD carburetor and connected to a 3-speed automatic transmission driving both axles through a selectable 4×4 system.
 The recently replaced engine promises reliable performance and smooth torque delivery, while the lifted suspension enhances ground clearance for off-road exploration.
 Additional conveniences such as power steering, power brakes, and functional A/C make this CJ-7 far more livable than many of its contemporaries.

 We're here to create a platform to better the automotive industry through communication and transparency.
 Please treat everyone with respect.
 Healthy debates are natural, but kindness is required.